MumenJarrah/CloudLabs/lab5.md

 By runnung this command `openssl x509 -in ca.crt -text -noout`, we can examine the certificate content.

-The following figure highlights that the certificate is issued for a Certificate Authority (CA).
-CA:TRUE indicates that the certificate is issued for a Certificate Authority (CA).
+The following figure highlights that the certificate is issued for a Certificate Authority (CA) `CA:TRUE`.
 ![](images/lab5-22-u.png)

-Also, this figure indicates that the certificate isself-signed, since the Issuer and Subject fields are identical.
+Also, this figure indicates that the certificate is self-signed, since the Issuer and Subject fields are identical.

 ![](images/lab5-33-u.png)

 ### 3.2 Task 2: Generating a Certificate Request for Your Web Server